Festo-se/festo-bionicsofthand-main/README.md

 > :warning: **If you open the case of the BionicSoftHand there is the possibility that you get in touch with the 300V piezo electronics!
 Avoid touching anything inside the case!**

-> :warning: **The maxim supply pressure for the BionicSoftHand 2.0 is 6 Bars (700000 PSI).
-Never go over this amount or the hand can be damaged!**
+> :warning: **The BionicSoftHand 2.0 works best with a pressure of 5.5 bars (650000 PSI)!
+If you go higher the hand can be damaged!**

 # SOFTWARE ARCHITECTURE
 As you can see in the image below the Software architecture has a modular setup.
 The BionicSoftHand itself is programmed with C and communicates with its python libraries via ethernet.
 The python libraries provide a basic interface to communicate with the hand.
 To integrate it more into the robotic world, a ROS interface implementation is provided.
 Feel free to extend the list of interfaces with whatever you can think of.
 For example a REST api or an Matlab interface.